ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

     A cluster role is a collection of `rules` that define what actions (`verbs`) can be done on concrete `resources` available in concrete apis (`apiGroups`).
 The verbs granted by this cluster role are almost always `list` or `watch`, limiting this particular cluster role to a read-only behavior.

-    On the other hand, it has been commented out the sensible security-related resources that usually you do not want to leave exposed in metrics (or in any way in general).
+    On the other hand, the sensitive security-related resources usually you do not want to leave exposed in metrics (or in any way in general) have been commented out.
 Uncomment them only if you need to do something like running a security audit on them and, when you are done, **do not forget to block their access again in this cluster role**.

     > [!NOTE]
     > **`ClusterRole` resources are not namespaced**\